 Commercial Banks

 Commercial banks are the cornerstone of IFC's global syndications program.
-For more than 60 years, IFC has relied on banks to extend our lending capacity to developing-country firms operating in infrastructure, information technology, the real sector, and the financial sector.
+For more than 60 years, IFC has partnered with banks to extend its lending capacity to developing-country firms across infrastructure, information technology, the real sector, and the financial services.

-We have successfully syndicated over $50 billion in loans for borrowers in more than 90 countries to this critical set of partners.
-Nearly 200 international commercial banks are presently eligible lenders in our B Loan program.
+To date, IFC has syndicated over $70 billion in loans for borrowers in more than 90 countries.
+Nearly 200 international commercial banks are currently eligible lenders under our B Loan program.

-Global banks typically co-invest alongside us in loans denominated in hard currencies, where we are lender of record.
-The B Loan structure offers commercial banks the added protection of IFC’s privileges and immunities.
+Global banks typically co-invest alongside IFC in hard currency loans, with IFC acting as lender of record.
+The B Loan structure offers commercial banks the added benefit of IFC’s privileges and immunities.

-We work with a growing network of local commercial banks to source additional local currency financing for our borrowers, most often under a parallel loan structure.
-We also are leading commercial lending markets in the development of new standards, such as the Green Loan Principles, to help our partners better measure their contributions to impact and sustainability.
+IFC also works with a growing network of local commercial banks to mobilize local currency financing for borrowers, most often through parallel loan structures.
+In addition, IFC plays a leading role in developing market standards, such as the Green Loan Principles, to help partners better measure and report sustainability impact.

-IFC is able to partner with international banks to extend additional support for their clients' operations in developing countries with project finance and corporate loans, equity, guarantees, trade finance and working capital products.
+Through these partnerships, IFC supports international banks and their clients to amplify its impact in developing countries with project finance and corporate loans, equity investments, guarantees, trade finance and working capital solutions.

 Development Finance Institutions

-As the only private-sector development institution with a global mandate, IFC leverages its broad footprint in over 100 countries to source unique impact investing opportunities for many public-sector partners.
+As the only private-sector development institution with a global mandate, IFC leverages its footprint in more than 100 countries to originate unique impact investing opportunities for public-sector partners.

-These partners include more than 30 multilateral and bilateral development banks that are signatories to our Master Cooperation Agreement (MCA), a co-lending framework that standardizes documentation and enhances efficiency for both borrowers and lenders.
+These partners include over 30 multilateral and bilateral development banks that are signatories to IFC’s Master Cooperation Agreement (MCA), a standardized co-lending framework that streamlines documentation and enhances efficiency for both borrowers and lenders.

-A new extension of the MCA, the Joint Cooperation Framework Agreement (JCFA), enables other lenders to play the role of lead arranger.
-The JCFA also creates a structure for partnership in upstream project development work, as DFIs focus their efforts on building a larger pipeline of bankable projects in developing countries.
+A new extension of the MCA, the Joint Cooperation Framework Agreement (JCFA), enables other lenders to serve as lead arranger and establishes a framework for early-stage project development work.
+Through the JCFA, DFIs are jointly expanding the pipeline of bankable projects in developing countries.

 Export Credit Agencies